MauricioJCarrillo/google-clone-vanilla-website/README.md

-# Google clone:
+# Google clone

 Project to improve HTML and CSS skills.
-If you want to create a project like this, you can check out this course on Platzi: [Curso Práctico de HTML y CSS - 2019](https://platzi.com/cursos/html-practico/).
+If you want to create a project like this, you can check out this course: [Curso Práctico de HTML y CSS - 2019](https://platzi.com/cursos/html-practico/) on Platzi.

-## GitHub Pages:
+## GitHub Pages

 [Google Clone](https://mauriciojcarrillo.github.io/google-clone/)

-## Technologies and concepts:
+## Technologies and concepts

 - HTML.
 - CSS.